Code-Institute-Submissions/chikos96-shell-shock-memory-game_JuneResub/README.md

     3. Click to the project (i.e. shell-shock memory game)
     4. Go and click Settings.
     5. Scroll down to GitHub pages.
-    6. Click and change "None" to "master" because it will automatically show the root folder.
+    6. Click and change "None" to "main" because it will automatically show the root folder.
     7. Click Save.
     8. The page will automatically refresh.
     9. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.